What To Expect From Online Or In Person Counseling In Eureka

 It is very important the therapist is a good fit for all family members that you plan to have involved in family therapy or couples therapy as otherwise it can lead to the process becoming more difficult than it needs to be.
 Especially if one of the family members start to feel that the therapist is taking one person’s side.
 This happens when all family members do not feel able to trust the therapist.
 To avoid this, even if you don’t plan to start with family therapy, it’s important that each family member do the free consultation with the therapist and everyone be in agreement on the counselor the family chooses to work with.
 Sometimes, this means the therapist you choose for individual counseling may not be the same person you choose for family or couples therapy.
 In fact, most therapists recommend it, as it ensures the family or couples therapist can be objective, not take sides, and has no other information other than what has been shared as a family.

-I hope this helps you find the right online or in person counselor for you in Crescent City.
+I hope this helps you find the right online or in person counselor for you in Eureka.
 If you are still feeling stuck, feel free to call me at (707) 954-7060 for a free 15 minute phone consultation.
 I’d be happy to hear about what is happening and help direct you to the right person.
 If you are looking for help with anxiety, depression, or trauma, you can read more about how I help here.

 Previous